Why men should donate blood

 As men can donate more often, men who donate regularly play a big role in providing the almost 5,000 donations needed every day.

-The absence of some antibodies in men’s blood makes it easier to use in blood products such as plasma and platelets (often used to treat people with burns and cancer or those in accidents).
+The absence of some antibodies in men’s blood makes it easier to use in blood products such as plasma and platelets.

 Become a blood donor